PRECIOUS-Gold falls from three-week high on profit-booking, firm dollar | Law-Order

 U.S. President Donald Trump on Monday warned countries against backing away from trade deals negotiated recently with the U.S. after the Supreme Court struck down his emergency tariffs, saying that if they did, he would hit them with much higher duties under different trade laws.
 Elsewhere, Federal Reserve Governor Christopher Waller said he was open to leaving interest rates on hold at the March meeting if the upcoming February jobs data indicated the labour market had "pivoted to a more solid footing" after a weak 2025.

 Markets currently expect three 25-basis-point rate cuts this year, according to CME's FedWatch Tool.
-Spot silver fell 0.9% to $87.39 per ounce, after hitting a more than two-week high on Monday.
+Spot silver was flat at $88.19 per ounce, after hitting a more than two-week high on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)